rooftop-media/ktty-tutorial/version1.0/tutorial.md

             this.text = fs.readFileSync( this.filename, {encoding: 'utf8'} );
         } catch (err) {
 	    FeedbackBar.focus();
 	    FeedbackBar.text    = "Unable to find a file at '" + this.filepath + "'.
 Enter a new filename:";
-	    FeedbackBar.input = this.filename
+	    FeedbackBar.input   = this.filename;
 	    FeedbackBar.event_reaction = function(new_filename) {
 	        Buffer.filename = new_filename;
 		Buffer.focus();